 You can do the sumo squat in a couple of ways with the dumbbells.
 For example, you can hold the dumbbells on the front of your shoulders or down between your legs, depending on where you feel the good contraction in your quads.

-- Hold the dumbbells at your chest level with your elbows bent.
-Maintain upright posture with your chest up and core tight.
+- Maintain an upright posture with your chest up and core tight.
 That’s the starting position.

 2. Dumbbell Curtsy Lunges